Principal bundle: Other examples

 Here $S(V)$ denotes the unit sphere in $V$ (equipped with the Euclidean metric).
 For all of these examples the $n = 1$ cases give the so-called Hopf bundles.

 Basic properties

 Trivializations and cross sections

 One of the most important questions regarding any fiber bundle is whether or not it is trivial, i.e. isomorphic to a product bundle.
 For principal bundles there is a convenient characterization of triviality:

 Proposition.
 A principal bundle is trivial if and only if it admits a global section.

 The same is not true in general for other fiber bundles.
-For instance, vector bundles always have a zero section whether they are trivial or not and sphere bundles may admit many global sections without being trivial.
+For instance, vector bundles always have a zero section whether they are trivial or not and sphere bundles may admit many global sections without being trivial (such as the Klein bottle).